Code of Conduct

 Be welcoming

 We strive to be a community that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, colour, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.
-Some of our programs (ie. Ladies Learning Code, Girls Learning Code, and Teens Learning Code) specifically prioritize women, girls (cis and trans) and non-binary individuals because these groups are currently underrepresented in the tech industry.
-Those who identify outside of these groups are welcome to attend, but should be aware that our effort has gone into meeting the unique needs of each program’s target community
+Our programs specifically prioritize women, girls (cis and trans) and non-binary individuals because these groups are currently underrepresented in the tech industry.
+Those who identify outside of these groups are welcome to attend, but should be aware that our effort has gone into meeting the unique needs of each program’s target community.

 Be considerate

 Your work will be used by other people, and you in turn will depend on the work of others.
-Any decision you take will affect others, and you should take those consequences into account when making decisions.
+Any decision you take will affect others, and you should consider the potential impact it may have positively or negatively when making decisions.
 Also, remember that we’re a national community, so you might not be communicating in someone else’s primary language.
-Some of our programs (ie. Ladies Learning Code, Girls Learning Code, and Teens Learning Code) specifically prioritize women, girls (cis and trans) and non-binary individuals because these groups are currently underrepresented in the tech industry.
+Some of our programs specifically prioritize women, girls (cis and trans) and non-binary individuals because these groups are currently underrepresented in the tech industry.
 Those who identify outside of these groups are welcome to attend, but should be aware that our effort has gone into meeting the unique needs of each program’s target community.

 Be respectful